 We are also planning to evaluate AM-111's efficacy and safety in Meniere's Disease.
 Meniere's Disease is an inner ear disorder that affects balance and hearing whose exact cause is unknown.
 It manifests with the following symptoms: vertigo, aural fullness, hearing loss and tinnitus.
 The symptoms primarily affect the low-frequency hearing range and, although they may fluctuate, in general they progress.
 The most prominent symptom is recurrent vertigo attacks.
 The primary cause of Meniere's Disease is thought to be an imbalance in the production and absorption of endolymph, one of two cochlear fluids.
 This results in endolymphatic hydrops, a condition where there are abnormalities in the quantity, composition and pressure of the endolymph within the inner ear.
-While it appears that all patients with the classical symptoms of Meniere's Disease have an endolymphatic hydrops the opposite is not true, as not all patients with hydrops have Meniere's Disease symptoms.
+While it appears that all patients with the classical symptoms.
 It has been postulated that Meniere's Disease is caused by a latent Herpes Simplex Virus, or HSV, infection in sensory nerve ganglia.
 Specifically, it is proposed that Meniere's Disease is triggered by the reactivation of the HSV by stressful stimuli, viral replication and spread of the HSV resulting in inflammatory responses.